IFSight/docker-php-ssh/README.md

-# docker-php-ssh
-IF Docker CentOS 7 PHP SSH
+# IF Docker CentOS 7 PHP SSH